tienyulin/docker-frp-sample/README.md

 ## Run Container
 ### frpc
 Run this command on `Client`.
-You can replace `/etc/docker-frp/frpc` to any path you want, it means you mount this path to `/usr/bin/frp/` in container.
+You can replace `/etc/docker-frp/frpc` to any path you want, it means you mount this local path to `/usr/bin/frp/` in container.
 ```
 $ docker run -d --name=frpc --network=host -v /etc/docker-frp/frpc:/usr/bin/frp/ --restart=always tienyu/frpc
 ```

 ### frps
 Run this command on `Server`.
-You can change `/etc/docker-frp/frps` to any path you want, it means you mount this path to `/usr/bin/frp/` in container.
+You can change `/etc/docker-frp/frps` to any path you want, it means you mount this local path to `/usr/bin/frp/` in container.
 ```
 $ docker run -d --name=frps --network=host -v /etc/docker-frp/frps:/usr/bin/frp/ --restart=always tienyu/frps
 ```